jac-oblong/JML/assembler/pic16f873a/README.md

 # PIC16F873A

-This microcontroller is used in various peripherals on the computer(s).
+This microcontroller was used as a basis for writing an assembler because of its simple and short instruction set.
 Data sheets can be found in the [datasheets](/docs/datasheets/) directory.
 For information on memory organization in the microcontroller, the [PIC16F873A](/docs/datasheets/PIC16F873A.pdf) data sheet should be referenced.
 For information on programming the microcontroller, use the [Programming](/docs/datasheets/PIC16F873A-Flash-Memory-Programming.pdf)